amanjpro/zahak/training.md

 ```

 If you are using the above command (or a version of it), it is at most
-important to use a book with millions of different openning positions, the
+important to use a book with millions of different opening positions, the
 easiest way to generate a wide range of them is by using Zahak itself:

 ```